Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Introduction

 This work is part of \textit{coADDVA - ADDing VAlue by Computing in Manufacturing} project funded by the Regional Council of Central Finland/Council of Tampere Region and European Regional Development Fund.
 It supports the project's goals to improve the efficiency of robotics by developing optimal control methods leading to flexible imaging and automation in image processing.

 The article is organized as follows: In Section \ref{sec:methods}, the methods are discussed including the LRMR and the optimization applied to its initial parameter setting.
 The used data sets are presented.
 Section \ref{sec:results} presents the computational results.
-Finally, Section \ref{sec:discussion} discusses the results according to existing literature and draws conclusions based on them.
-Possible future work is discussed.
+Section \ref{sec:discussion} discusses the results according to existing literature and possible future work.
+Finally, Section \ref{sec:conclusions} presents the main contributions of this work.